Discus thrower de Morais tests positive ahead of worlds

 The Athletics Integrity Unit says the Brazilian discus thrower tested positive for an anabolic steroid-like SARM substance.

 Sixth in the world rankings in the run-up to the world championships, De Morais threw 65.98 meters at the Pan Am Games in August, finishing behind Yaime Perez of Cuba.
+Her throw set a South American record.

-De Morais also won gold at this year’s South American Games.
+De Morais also won gold at last year’s South American Games and is a three-time gold medalist at the South American track championships.
 She competed at the 2012 and 2016 Olympics but went out in qualifying both times.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports

-Note: This story has been corrected to show that de Morais won gold at the South American Games in 2018, not in 2019.